sinusphi/venvipy/README.rst

    venv access scripts.
 *  Menu control of logging level
 *  Can bootstrap a pip installation into a venv that does not have pip installed using curl.
+*  Refs Column in Venv Table displays how many projects references a particular venv

 Prerequisites